These Asian food startups are reclaiming and rebranding authentic cuisine—with delicious results

 Immi

 I have a warehouse-size package of instant ramen that is the antidote to all things bad.
-Ironically, while (so, so, so) delicious, the particular brand I have is, well… most things bad.
-That is: over-processed and full of salt, preservatives, and fat.
-That’s why Immi’s instant ramen is endlessly appealing to me: healthy, delicious noodles that scratch that slurp-able itch without all the nutritional regrets.
+Ironically, while so, so, so delicious, the particular brand I have is, well . . . most things bad.
+That is, overprocessed and full of salt, preservatives, and fat.
+That’s why Immi’s instant ramen is endlessly appealing to me: these healthy, delicious noodles scratch that slurpable itch without all the nutritional regrets.
 Founders Kevin Lee and Kevin Chanthasiriphan gave their ramen protein-packed, chewy noodles made from pumpkin seeds and fava beans.
 They come paired with plant-based protein (like Tom Yum “Shrimp”) and provide pure satisfaction in about five minutes (I won’t tell if you still throw a slice of cheese on top).

 Sanzo

 Founder Sandro Roco wanted an all-natural, low-sugar sparkling beverage in flavors that were fresh, fruity, and unmistakably Asian.
 So, he made them.
 Sanzo’s initial trio include lychee, mango, and calamansi—a distinctive citrus fruit native to Southeast Asia.
-Each colorful, canned, effervescent drink is gluten-free, low-cal, with no added sugar or artificial flavors.
-I reach for the bright orange can often, made with puree from alphonso mangoes—IMO the sweetest, creamiest, and most elite of all mangoes.
+Each colorful, canned, effervescent drink is gluten-free and low-cal with no added sugar or artificial flavors.
+I reach for the bright-orange can often; this sparkler is made with puree from Alphonso mangoes, IMO the sweetest, creamiest, and most elite of all mango varieties.
 You’ll never go back to that other seltzer again.

 Fly by Jing

-A few months ago a friend texted me, “this is literally the best sauce I’ve ever had,” with a link to Fly by Jing’s Zhong sauce She then listed all the things she had paired it with: naan, scallion pancakes, sauces that could use a little oomph, grilled meats, vanilla ice cream… or as she put it, “anything and everything.”
-Zhong—an outrageously flavorful sauce inspired by street dumplings from Chengdu—is only one of the “anything and everything” sauces and spices from founder and food master Jing Gao—who documents her startup journey and culinary expertise on her popular blog, Jing Theory.
-Also, a must-have: the tingly, familiar, 100% all natural Sichuan Chili Crisp.
-Consider these sauces the cure to kitchen boredom.
+A few months ago a friend texted me, “this is literally the best sauce I’ve ever had,” with a link to Fly by Jing’s Zhong sauce.
+She then listed all the things she had paired it with: naan, scallion pancakes, sauces that could use a little oomph, grilled meats, vanilla ice cream . . . or, as she put it, “anything and everything.”
+Zhong—an outrageously flavorful sauce inspired by street dumplings from Chengdu—is only one of the “anything and everything” sauces and spices from founder and food master Jing Gao, who documents her startup journey and culinary expertise on her popular blog, Jing Theory.
+Also a must-have: the tingly, familiar, 100% all natural Sichuan Chili Crisp.
+Consider these sauces the cure for kitchen boredom.

 Fast Company may receive revenue for links to products on our site.